glokhoff/RaspDAB/README.md

 # Credits

-The project is fully based on the results from the
+The project is fully based on the results from
 - developers of the [Raspberry Pi](https://www.raspberrypi.org/) and [Raspbian](http://www.raspbian.org/)
 - developers in the [OpenDigitalRadio](http://www.opendigitalradio.org/) project
-- Sergiy from Kiev who developed the [EasyDAB v2](http://tipok.org.ua/node/46) board
+- Sergiy Gur'yev from Kiev who developed the [EasyDAB v2](http://tipok.org.ua/node/46) board Big thank you to them to making DAB transmission this easy !

 # License